 You can easily create a content calendar using Google Sheets, Google Calendar, or ready-made editorial calendar planning software, like Planable.

-5 reasons to start a blog content calendar
+5 reasons to start a blog editorial content calendar

 Whether you’re a small business or a large corporation, tracking your content activity is necessary to tweak the strategy and stay on track.
 A content calendar is one of the most efficient ways to do so.